uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 the specified geometry ID (``geomID`` argument) for the specified scene (``scene`` argument).
 This function just looks up the handle and does *not* increment the reference count.
 If you want to get ownership of the handle, you need to additionally call ``rtcRetainGeometry``.

-For this reason, this function is fast and can be used during rendering.
+This function is not thread safe and thus can be used during rendering.
 However, it is generally recommended to store the geometry handle inside the application’s geometry representation and look up the geometry handle from that representation directly.

+If you need a thread safe version of this function please use `rtcGetGeometryThreadSafe <#rtcgetgeometrythreadsafe>`__.

 EXIT STATUS
 ^^^^^^^^^^^